-Caregivers are responsible for knowing these laws and ensuring they’re administered properly to their patients.
-Be sure to stay up to date on the medical and recreational regulations for your state.
+Caregivers are responsible for knowing these laws and must ensure they administer them properly to their patients.
+Stay up to date on the medical and recreational regulations for your state.

 For more details on medical marijuana cards, Nevada’s Department of Health issues and deals with medical marijuana card registry and regulations.

 Before you medicate, educate yourself and your patient about the plant and the certain side effects included with this form of treatment.
-Just like with any medicine, there are side effects to consider when using alternative or pharmaceutical treatments.
+Just like with any medicine, you have to consider the side effects when using alternative or pharmaceutical treatments.

 Ask your dispensary about what options may be best for certain conditions or ailments.
 However, patients often find they have to uncover what works best for them through trial and triumph.